 Aggravated Battery in Clearwater, FL

 Aggravated battery is a severe form of battery where the person touches the victim intending to cause serious harm.
-In turn, a simple battery can become aggravated if they use a deadly weapon or if they caused harm to a woman, and the defendant was aware that she was pregnant at the time.
+In turn, a simple battery can become aggravated if they use a deadly weapon or if they cause harm to a woman, and the defendant was aware that she was pregnant at the time.

 According to Florida Statute § 784.045, if one of the following was committed, it’s already aggravated battery: